DMIT-2018/2018-Project-eBikes-Labspecs/Marking/Part-3/Sales-long.md

     - [ ] check item not already on the cart
   - **BLL**
     - [ ] Does **not** alter tables
+    - [ ] query to get the part information
 - **`TBA`**/1 - DISPLAYING – SALES - CLEAR CART
   - **UI**
     - [ ] Cart items cleared